City Cast Houston logo

 City Cast

-I still remember going to my first Texans game when I was in the sixth grade with my parents and childhood best friend.
-It was an exciting moment: Houston had a professional football team again!
-The Houston Texans franchise has been through many ups and downs ever since their inaugural season in 2002.
+The Houston Texans are headed to the playoffs for the first time since 2019.
+The football franchise has been through many ups and downs ever since their inaugural season in 2002.
 Let’s take a look at their history.

 The Start of The Texans

-In 2002, the Houston Texans were given the first overall pick in the NFL Draft and selected David Carr as their quarterback.
+To the dismay of many football fans, Houston’s original team the Oilers moved to Nashville in 1997.
+However, the void for football was eventually filled, when the Houston Texans were established in 2002.
+The team was given the first overall pick in the NFL Draft and selected David Carr as their quarterback.
 The Texans kicked off their inaugural season with a win against the Dallas Cowboys.
 It was the first time a team had won their expansion debut in 41 years.
 Carr finished his first season with 2,592 passing yards, which set the franchise record for passing yards completed by a rookie in a single season.

 The Highs of the Texans